zdravkov/kendo-docs/api/dataviz/stock-chart.md

 The supported values are:

 * "normal" - The values will be connected with straight line.
-* "step" - The values will be connected with a line at right.
+* "step" - The values will be connected with a line with right angle.

 > The default value is "normal".